 - Donor sperm insemination

 - Use of both a gestational carrier and an egg donor

-The first step is to schedule a consultation with one of the providers in the Division of Reproductive Endocrinology and Infertility to discuss the available options and to make a plan that fits your specific needs.
+The first step is to schedule a consultation with one of the providers in the Division of Reproductive Endocrinology and Infertility to discuss the options and to make a plan that fits your needs.

 You may be referred to the Division of Reproductive Endocrinology and Infertility by your primary doctor, or you may request an appointment without a referral.

 For appointments or more information about fertility services at Mayo Clinic's campus in Minnesota, call the Division of Reproductive Endocrinology and Infertility at 507-284-9792 from 8 a.m. to 5 p.m., Monday through Friday, or complete an online appointment request form.